-EXPLORING COMPUTER SCIENCE (Y) #0455 PREREQUISITE: Concourse.
-No previous is required to take the computer SCHOOL GRADES CREDIT EDHS 9-12 5 units per ORHS PHS UMHS Meets UC Requirement: "g" and CTE Course meets District technology requirement.
+EXPLORING COMPUTER SCIENCE (Y)

+PREREQUISITE: Completion of an Algebra 1 course.
+No previous computer science course is required to take this course.

+SCHOOL EDHS ORHS GRADES 9-12 5 units per PHS semester

+Meets UC Requirement: "g" and CTE Course meets District technology requirement.

 Exploring Computer Science is a hands-on introduction to computer architecture, programming, and using the computer as a creative tool.
 The class is taught in the computer lab and is project-based, rather than textbook-based.
 The class is divided into six basic units.
-Units consist of: a survey of computer architecture and human/computer interaction, algorithmic problem-solving, web site development, program design and development using Scratch, data analysis, and robotics, Each unit uses a series of projects of increasing complexity to introduce, refine, and integrate programming and development concepts, culminating with a "capstone" projects as a unit final.
+Units consist of: a survey of computer architecture and human/computer interaction, algorithmic problem-solving, web site development, program design and development using Scratch, data analysis, and robotics.
+Each unit uses a series of projects of increasing complexity to introduce, refine, and integrate programming and development concepts, culminating with a "capstone" projects as a unit final.